-This is a lease to let a plot of land that the tenant will use to park and store vehicles, most likely cars or lorries.
+This is a lease to let a plot of land that the tenant will use to park and store vehicles - most likely cars, vans or lorries.
 It is a tailored version of our less specific land lease.
-The agreement allows for existing buildings or items of plant (e.g. an office or car wash) to be included within the lease.
+The agreement allows for existing buildings or items of plant (e.g. an office or a car wash) to be included.

-This document has been designed to maximise the capital value of the let property and to provide acceptable security to a financial institution.
-As drawn, the interest of the landlord always comes first.
+The lease is designed to maximise the capital value of the land in order to provide acceptable security to a lender.
+We prioritise the landlord’s interest over the tenant’s.

-Plain English is used throughout except where it is necessary to use legal terms common in this field of law.
+We use plain English wherever possible.
+Sometimes it is necessary to use legal terms common in this field of law.

 - tailored specifically to use to let a car park or lorry park